Teekkarikomissio/teekkarikomissio.fi/README.md

 ## License

-The project is licensed under the ISC License.
-See the [LICENSE](https://github.com/miipel/teekkarikomissio.fi/blob/main/LICENSE) file for details.
+The project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Teekkarikomissio/teekkarikomissio.fi/blob/master/LICENSE) file for details.

 ## Authors